WP Engine Review: Do Customers Think Their WordPress Hosting is Worth the Price?

 - WP Engine’s cheapest plan will cut you off from their 24/7 phone support.

 The best things about WP Engine are their speed and security.
 With servers built to handle the requirements of large organizations, WP Engine can handle almost anything thrown at it.
-The company’s support team is another great reason to consider them for your hosting needs.
+The company’s expert WordPress support team is another great reason to consider them for your projects.

 WP Engine Frequently Asked Questions